 Each February, we actively promote National Heart Month at Healthy Performance by encouraging employers to raise awareness of the dangers of heart disease to their employees.
-2020 is no different with the heart being the subject of our January 2020 newsletter.
-In this, we look at healthy eating for a healthy heart, the healthy heart test and ingredients which are great for your heart.
+2021 is no different.
+In fact, while are we still amid the pandemic, ensuring that you are looking after yourself is essential.

 On a wider scale, we assess the heart all year-round as part of our employee health checks.
-During our health assessments, we offer onsite checks which cover blood pressure and total cholesterol checks.
+When the world returns to normal, during our health assessments we offer onsite checks which cover blood pressure and total cholesterol checks.

 Why do these tests matter?